13 Best Dinner Habits to Drop 10 Pounds

 Brush Up On Your Fiber-Rich Meals

 Speaking of fiber, there's no reason your intake of the diet-friendly nutrient needs to stop with a salad.
 Eating meals that are rich in fiber not only means fewer calories, but it also translates to quick and easy weight loss because it counteracts many of the damaging effects of too much sugar.
 Incorporate fiber-friendly foods such as lentils and beans into your dinners and watch the belly fat melt away.
-For some added inspiration, check out this list of The 43 Best Foods for Fiber!
+For some added inspiration, check out our list of the 43 Best High-Fiber Foods For a Healthy Diet!

 Cook With Lean Proteins

 Protein is a pivotal part of a balanced diet, but not all sources of the satiating nutrient are created equal.
 When picking which protein to eat as part of your dinner, stick to leaner options such as chicken or fish as opposed to red meat.
 While six ounces boneless, skinless chicken breast contains about 165 calories, and 3 grams of fat, the same portion of beef sirloin has approximately 270 calories, and 16 grams of fat, meaning swapping chicken for beef just once a week will save you over 100 calories and 13 grams of fat.

 While it's easy to overdo it on the carbs, make sure half of your dinner plate is composed of vegetables, while the remaining half consists of a protein and starch.
 This breakdown will ensure you're eating a balanced meal, which in turn is an effective way to shed some unwanted pounds.
 What's more?
 Tasty veggies such as peppers, broccoli, and spinach have been shown to contribute to weight loss, so use them generously when making dinner.